-- b) Used oil collection center requirements.
-Owners or operators of all used oil collection centers must do the following: - 1) Comply with the generator standards in Subpart C of this Part; and - 2) Be registered by the Agency to manage used oil.
+- b) Used Oil Collection Center Requirements oil collection center requirements.
+Owners or operators of all used oil collection centers must do the following: - 1) Comply with the generator standards in Subpart C-of this Part; and - 2) Be registered by the Agency to manage used oil.
 The used oil collection center must register by written notification with the Agency to manage used oil.
 This notification must include information sufficient for the Agency to identify, locate and communicate with the facility.
 The notification must be submitted on forms provided by the Agency.

-Section 739.132 Used Oil Aggregate Points Owned by the Generator a) Applicability.
+(Source: Amended at 42 Ill.
+Reg. , effective) ---------------------------------- -------------- a) Applicability.
 This Section applies to owners or operators of all used oil aggregation points.
-A used oil aggregation point is any site or facility that accepts, aggregates, or stores used oil collected only from other used oil generation sites owned or operated by the owner or operator of the aggregation point, from which used oil is transported to the aggregation point in shipments of no more than 55 gallons under the provisions of Section 739.124(b).
+A used oil aggregation point is any site or facility that accepts, aggregates, or stores used oil collected only from other used oil generation sites owned or operated by the owner or operator of the aggregation point, from which used oil is transported to the aggregation point in shipments of no more than 55 gallons (208 l) under the provisions of Section 739.124(b).
 A used oil aggregation point may also accept used oil from household do-it-yourselfers.